palatable/shoki/README.md

 be guaranteed to yield a value, it will return a [`Maybe`](https://github.com/palatable/lambda/blob/master/src/main/java/com/jnape/palatable/lambda/adt/Maybe.java) rather than `null` so the type-checker can remind you that you may not have received what you wanted.
-If a value fundamentally cannot be zero, it will very likely be represented by a type that does not even include a "zero" term so you don't waste mental energy writing code to handle impossible scenarios.
+If a value fundamentally cannot be zero, it will very likely be represented by a type that does not even include a "zero" term, so you don't waste mental energy writing code to handle impossible scenarios.
 If the total size of a collection can logically exceed `Integer.MAX_VALUE`, its `sizeInfo` will advertise a type that can realistically represent its size instead of one that might represent a negative value due to overflow.